nest/nest-simulator/topology/doc/source/Topology_UserManual.md

                                 may be very useful to check that Topology created the correct connection structure.

-  `tp.SelectNodesByMask()`      Obtain GIDs of nodes/elements inside a masked area of a
+  `tp.SelectNodesByMask()`      Obtain node IDs of nodes/elements inside a masked area of a
                                 layer.
 Part of NEST since NEST 2.14.
   ----------------------------- --------------------------------------------------------